seknox/trasa/website/docs/guides/getting-started.md

 If your security team has deployed TRASA in your infrastructure and all of a sudden you are required to use TRASA for remote access, this guide is for you to get started.

+When you log into TRASA dashboard, you will be redirected into your account page.
 If you are admin user,
 * Click your initials on the top right corner
 * Click on "My Account"